 Vice President for Programming

-Dave Van Horn KE5MLL is Secretary, returning for another term.
+Richard Bohlman KG5QLS is the newly elected Secretary, serving his first term.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.
 No biographical sketch has been supplied.

-Brady Aldrich KA7KWJ is a newly elected board member, serving his first term.
+Brady Aldrich KA7KWJ continues serving his first term.
 Brady also serves as the association webmaster.
 He is a technician class license holder, and member of the American Radio Relay League.
 Brady became a ham to help with disaster relief and recovery, as well as secondary communications during emergencies.
 In his professional life, he is a 20-year broadcast engineer.
-He and his wife Robyn live in Brandon with their 5 kids, and when he’s not on the air spends time serving in music ministry with his family.
+He and his wife Robyn live in Brandon with their 5 kids, and when he’s not on the air spends time serving in music and media ministry with his family.